 VizMove PRISM Virtual Simulation Room

-The WorldViz VizMove PRISM virtual simulation room is an all inclusive immersive training solution using projection that lets you capture real world scenes and bring them into your training space without technical expertise.
-The PRISM System allows users to utilize 360 videos and images in a touch screen environment, and convert any room into a content-rich learning environment.
-PRISM combines 360 visualization, 3D sound, interactive touch, scents and more.
+The WorldViz VizMove PRISM virtual simulation room is an all-inclusive immersive training and presentation solution using projection surfaces that enables you to capture real world scenes and bring them into your immersive theater space without technical expertise.
+The PRISM System allows users to utilize 360 videos and images in a touch screen environment and convert any room into a content-rich learning and presentation environment.
+PRISM combines 360 visualization, 3D sound, interactive touch, scents and more to create a multi-sensory immersive experience.

 Drag-And-Drop Workflow